AntonBaukin/embeddy/README.md

 Spring Framework of version 3 had all it's JAR files as OSGi bundles.
 Modern Spring has no support for OSGi.
 Springer bundle contains Spring core and AspectJ Weaving to be used in all user-programmed bundles.
-This is a cool stuff, but experimental.
+This is a cool stuff, but still under development and extending.

 Springer bundle uses special class loader `SpringerClassLoader` that supports transformation of classes and makes the Weaving to work.

-Springer also has (alpha-version) of bridging OSGi services as Spring beans.

-**There is a lot of cool stuff to do and to propose here!**
+It also makes class path scanning possible.
+(Note that it's not with the bundle class loaders!)

+The details on what Springer is able for are provided in 'springer/README.md'.

 ## Embeddy Static Bundle